IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: The Proposed Approach

-Recalling the necessary condition for IID generation proposed in Prop.~\ref{prop:prop1}, assume that the given real data $\{\mathbf{x}^{(i)}\}$ are IID sampled from $p(x)$, then the inverse samples of the real data will be independent and obey the same distribution $p(\mathbf{z})$ (i.e. IID samples from source distribution).
-Thus, given a batch of real data, the mapping $F$ should make $\{F(\mathbf{x}^{(i)})\}$ closer to independent samples from standard Gaussian $p(\mathbf{z})$.
-For simplicity, we choose Gaussian as the distribution for IID sampling.
+Recall the necessary condition for IID generation proposed in Prop.~\ref{prop:prop1}: assume that the given real data $\{\mathbf{x}^{(i)}\}_{i=1}^n$ are IID sampled from $p(x)$, then the inverse samples of the real data will be independent and obey the same distribution $p(\mathbf{z})$ (i.e. IID samples from source distribution).
+Thus, given a batch of real data, $\{F(\mathbf{x}^{(i)})\}_{i=1}^n$ should be closer to independent samples from standard Gaussian $p(\mathbf{z})$.